imperionite/cp1ms1/MS1.md

 ## 📌 Introduction

-This document outlines the project plan, requirements, design, and implementation details for Phase 1 of the MotorPH Payroll System.
+This document outlines the _team details (as a sole member), MotorPH requirements, effort estimate, use case diagram (UCD), wireframe, project plan, and other essential details for Phase 1 of the MotorPH Payroll System_.
 The goal of this phase is to develop a foundational system for presenting employee information and calculating salaries, with an optional enhancement for secure authentication.

 The repository [imperionite/cp1](https://github.com/imperionite/cp1) serves as the initial implementation, focusing on setting up both **explicit and implicit requirements** of the project.
 The system is continuously developed and will undergo **serial mentoring sessions** with the assigned mentor to refine its features and ensure its alignment with best practices.